Mauritius Cyclone

 How do cyclones form?

 Cyclones form when warm ocean water near the equator evaporates, rises, and creates a depression.
-The Coriolis effect causes the air to spiral inward, forming a circular pattern known as an eyewall.
+The Coriolis Effect causes the air to spiral inward, forming a circular pattern known as an eyewall.
+The cyclone can form and grow if it is over warm water with no wind shear.

 Are cyclones the same as storms?

-While both cyclones and storms have strong winds and significant rainfall, they are not the same.
+While cyclones and storms have strong winds and significant rainfall, they are different.
 Cyclones are a type of storm defined by their circular motion and low-pressure centers.
-Storms, on the other hand, can refer to a wider range of meteorological events, such as thunderstorms, blizzards, and hurricanes.
+Storms, however, can refer to a wider range of meteorological events, such as thunderstorms, blizzards, and hurricanes.

 How long do cyclones last in Mauritius?